Israeli minister 'honoured' to be barred from Poland over Holocaust bill

-WARSAW/JERUSALEM (Reuters) - Israel’s education minister said on Monday he was “honoured” Poland had cancelled his visit to Warsaw this week because he refused to back off of condemnation of a bill that would outlaw suggesting Poland was complicit in the Holocaust.
+WARSAW/JERUSALEM (Reuters) - Israel’s education minister said on Monday he was “honoured” Poland had cancelled his visit to Warsaw this week because he refused to back down from condemnation of a bill that would outlaw suggesting Poland was complicit in the Holocaust.

 Earlier on Monday, Naftali Bennett said he would travel to Poland to discuss the bill, which Israeli officials have said amounts to Holocaust denial.
 However Poland’s government spokeswoman said there would be no such visit.